sqrtox/sqrtox.vercel.app/README.md

-# sqrtox-website
+# sqrtox.vercel.app
-This is the site where I put my blog and other information.
+This is a personal blog.